Kellogg’s will pay you $5,000 for having cereal for dinner

-Kellogg’s is offering up a cash incentive to switch out the casserole for a bowl of cereal.
+(WXIN) — Kellogg’s is offering a cash incentive to switch out the casserole for a bowl of cereal.

 “Kellogg’s cereals shine as stars of the breakfast table, but morning isn’t the only time cereal can bring the fun,” said Sadie Garcia, director of Brand Marketing at Kellogg All Family Cereal.